Jemnice: Demographics

+Transport

+Jemnice is the terminus and start of a short local railway line from/to Moravské Budějovice.

 Sights

 Most of the preserved houses in the historic centre have a Gothic or Renaissance core.
 About 1340 m of town walls and three bastions have been preserved to this day.

 The original Gothic castle from the 13th century was rebuilt into a Renaissance residence in the 16th century.
 After 1734, Baroque reconstruction was made, and interiors were renovated in the Empire style after 1818.
 The last major reconstruction took place in the second half of the 19th century and stables, a brewery and administrative buildings were added.
 Since 1994, the castle has been in possession of the town and is open to the public.

 There are three churches in the town.
 The landmark of the town square is the Church of Saint Stanislaus.
 It was founded in the 14th century and rebuilt in the Renaissance style in the 1580s.
 In the oldest part of the town is the Church of Saint James the Great, which stands on the site of a Romanesque rotunda from the 11th or 12th century.
 The late Gothic chancel was built in 1515.

 The third church is the late Gothic Church of Saint Vitus.
 It was built as a part of a Franciscan monastery founded in 1455.
 After its abolition in the late 17th century, the monastery fell into disrepair and gradually disappeared.
 Only underground spaces have been preserved.